awsdocs/aws-data-exchange-user-guide/doc_source/jobs.md

 #### Prerequisites for S3 bucket policy permissions<a name="auto-export-rev-s3-bucket-policy-prereq"></a>

 Before you can automatically export revisions to an S3 bucket, your S3 bucket must have a bucket policy with permissions set to allow AWS Data Exchange to export data into it\.
 The following procedures provide information about how to either edit your existing S3 bucket policy or create an S3 bucket policy with these permissions\.

+**Important**
+To verify that the prerequisites for S3 bucket policy permissions are met, an object with the naming format `_ADX-TEST-ACCOUNTID#` is added to the S3 bucket during the automatic export process\.

 **Topics**
 + [Editing an existing S3 bucket policy](#bucket-policy-prereq-existing-s3-bucket-policy)